-In psychological terms denial means a defense mechanism used to protect the ego from anxiety-producing information (see also Defense Mechanisms and Appendix B, Levels and Types of Denial.).
+In psychological terms denial means a defense mechanism used to protect the ego from anxiety-producing information.

 Denier Intervention:

 Denier Intervention is designed primarily for those in Level 3 Denial (please refer to Standard 3.500).
 It occurs separately from regular group therapy that is provided for offenders who have, at a minimum, admitted the crime of conviction.
 Denier Intervention may include a variety of modalities specifically designed to reduce denial, minimization and resistance to treatment and supervision.